 (d) require any person to pay, in respect of benefits received by him from the company, such sum to the office-holder as the court may direct ...’

-48. Where an asset is to be returned to the company, and that asset has been improved during the interim, allowance can be made for the expenditure incurred by the recipient – as per Weisgard v Pilkington BCC 1108.
+49. Where an asset is to be returned to the company in specie (i.e. the asset is to be returned, not merely its monetary value), and that asset has been improved during the interim (for instance, an extension built onto the original property), allowance can be made for the expenditure incurred by the recipient – as per Weisgard v Pilkington BCC 1108.
 Guarantees or sureties released or discharged following linked debt being paid off contrary to s239, can be ordered to ‘be under such new or revived obligations …as the court thinks appropriate’.

-49. The ‘fruits’ of the litigation, the sum recovered pursuant to the restorative order, is vested in the office-holder.
-It is money arising from the power he has exercised.
+50. The ‘fruits’ of the litigation, the sum recovered pursuant to the restorative order, is vested in the office-holder.
+See section 176ZB (2) of the Insolvency Act 1986.
+Under the former common law, it was money arising from the power he exercised.
 As stated in Re Yagerphone Ch 392:

 ‘The right to recover a sum of money from a creditor who has been preferred is conferred for the purpose of benefiting the general body of creditors…the sum of money…did not become part of the general assets of [the company], but was a sum of money received by the liquidator impressed in their hands with a trust for those creditors amongst whom they had to distribute the assets of the company.’